quicwg/base-drafts/draft-ietf-quic-qpack.md

 Base Index:

-: An absolute index in a header block from which relative indices are made
+: An absolute index in a header block from which relative indices are made.

 QPACK is a name, not an acronym.